 A valid UC Davis Library account is required to borrow and renew materials and to place recalls or requests.
 Faculty or individuals needing assistance using the library may designate a proxy to conduct library business on their behalf.

 Users may borrow most UC Davis Library items that aren’t a part of Special Collections, Reference, or another protected collection.
-Specific loan periods will vary but generally speaking, faculty and staff may borrow most materials for up to 1-year, graduate students for up to 1-quarter, and all others for up to 4-weeks.
+Loan periods vary based upon user group, owning library, and material type.
 Items that are borrowed via Interlibrary Loan (ILL) are subject to the loan rules of the lending library.
-It’s important to note that all library items are subject to immediate recall; please read the “Recall Material” section below for more information.
+It’s important to note that all library items are subject to immediate recall.

-Faculty and staff are allowed unlimited renewals of material while most others may renew materials up to a maximum loan period of one year.
+Faculty and staff are given unlimited renewals of UC Davis-owned material while most others may renew materials up to a maximum loan period of one year.
 Items cannot be renewed if the item is requested, the user’s library account in suspended or expired, of if the maximum loan period has been reached.

-All UCD faculty, staff, students or library department may recall materials.
-For more information regarding how to request material, including placing a recall, please refer to our Request Books or Articles webpage.
+For information regarding how to request material for yourself, please refer to our Request Books or Articles webpage.

 Library privileges are automatically active for current UCD faculty, staff, and students, who may immediately begin using all library services.
-Retirees and emerit retain the same level of services as when they were current employees although remote access to electronic resources is limited to emeriti only.
-Privileges for retirees must be renewed every five years while privileges for emeriti do not expire.
+Emeriti and retirees retain the same borrowing privileges as when they were current employees.
+Remote access to electronic resources, including the HathiTrust, is limited to current UCD faculty, staff, students, and emeriti.
+Retirees do not have remote access to electronic resources,

-UC Davis faculty and students are eligible for library accounts at any UC campus or at CSU Sacramento.
-An employee ID or a student ID and proof of current registration must be shown when applying at one of these other campuses.
+UC Davis faculty and students are eligible for library privileges at any UC campus or CSU Sacramento.
+Users must bring their UC Davis employee or student ID when applying at one of these other campuses.
+CSUS will also require proof of current registration.
 UC Davis faculty and graduate students are also eligible for library accounts at Stanford (excluding Lane Medical Library) but must first apply for these privileges at a UC Davis Library location.

 Library privileges are not transferable.
 Only the individual named on the library card can use the card.
 Authorization cards, which allow borrowing by proxy, may be issued to UCD faculty and disabled staff and students.

 A variety of different courtesy and fee-based library cards are available for individuals who are not currently registered UCD students, faculty or staff.
-These individuals may apply for library privileges in-person at Shields Library, the Carlson Health Sciences Library, the Physical Sciences & Engineering Library, or the Blaisdell Medical Library (Sacramento).
-Individuals must present a current government-issued photo ID and verification of status or payment (cash or check only) when registering.
-Payments must be by check (payable to “UC Regents”) or exact-change only.
+These individuals may apply for library privileges in-person at any UC Davis Library location (excluding the Mabie Law Library).
+Individuals must present a current government-issued photo ID and verification of status or payment when registering.
+Payments must be by check (payable to “UC Regents”) or exact-cash only.

 Renewal of library privileges may be requested in person, by email or by phone.
 If this is a fee-based library account, payment is due at the time of renewal.